medhavrata/medhavrata/README.md

 ### Hi there, I am Medha 👋

+I'am currently working on Google Cloud DevOps to deploy some applications.
+I am also working on some general automation activities using Python/Bash/Terraform.

 I am looking to collaborate on Cloud.

 <!--
 **medhavrata/medhavrata** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.